richardelchaar/Employee-Attrition-MLOps/docs/ci_cd_workflow.md

-# CI/CD Workflow Documentation
+# CI/CD Workflow

-This document describes the CI/CD workflow for the Employee Attrition project.
+This document describes the Continuous Integration and Continuous Deployment (CI/CD) pipeline for the Employee Attrition MLOps project.

 ## Workflow Overview

 The CI/CD pipeline is designed to run monthly checks for model drift and automatically retrain the model when necessary.
-It consists of three main jobs: unit testing, pipeline execution, and Docker image building.
+It consists of two main jobs: unit testing and pipeline execution.

 ## Workflow Diagram